 Clover discovers and volunteers to work at the magical animal adoption agency in a deep part of the woods.
-But after just one day, Mr. Jams leaves Clover in charge by herself.
-That’s when Clover faces a wicked witch and an irritating princess, all the while trying to take care of the animals.
+But after just one day, Mr. Jams leaves Clover alone.
+That’s when Clover faces a wicked witch and an irritating princess while trying to take care of the animals.
 Fans of the Magic Tree House books will like the kids in charge storyline.

 The Whodunit Detective Agency The Diamond Mystery by Martin Widmark, illustrated by Helena Willis

 Whatever After: Fairest of All by Sarah Mlynowski

 Once upon a time, a regular girl and her brother accidentally went into a fairy tale.
 And messed it all up.
 (Whoops.)
 We love all the books in this series so far.
 The author cleverly reminds us of familiar fairy tales and the perils when you mess with the plot… These kept both my kids reading and reading.